 Johnston Gate, Georgian entrance gate at Harvard Yard, Cambridge, Massachusetts, US.

-Johnston Gate is a Georgian entrance at Harvard Yard in Cambridge featuring symmetrical brick columns, decorative ironwork, and classical architectural elements.
-The structure connects Peabody Street to the university grounds and serves as the primary entrance to this historic area.
+Johnston Gate is a Georgian-style entrance gate at Harvard Yard in Cambridge, Massachusetts, featuring symmetrical brick columns, decorative ironwork, and classical architectural elements.
+It connects Peabody Street to the university grounds and serves as the main entrance to Harvard Yard.

-The gate was designed by Charles McKim in 1889 and funded through a bequest from Harvard graduate Samuel Johnston.
-Its completion established the architectural character of the university's primary entrance that persists today.
+The gate was designed by architect Charles McKim in 1889 and funded through a bequest from Harvard graduate Samuel Johnston.
+Its construction set the architectural tone for the rest of Harvard Yard's perimeter, which was gradually completed over the following decades.

-The gate marks the traditional entry point for Middlesex and Suffolk County sheriffs during Harvard's annual Commencement ceremony.
-This moment holds significance in the university's academic calendar.
+The gate marks the traditional entry point for the sheriffs of Middlesex and Suffolk counties during Harvard's annual Commencement ceremony.
+This ritual is one of the few moments when the gate plays a formal role in the university's academic calendar.

 The community of curious travelers